lbroudoux/cheese-quizz-gke/README.md

 * A 3 seconds timeout is configured within the Pod handling the `v3` question.
 Let see the [question source code](https://github.com/lbroudoux/cheese-quizz/blob/master/quizz-question/src/main/java/com/github/lbroudoux/cheese/CheeseResource.java#L110)
 * A 1.5 seconds timeout is configured within the Pod handling the client.
 Let see the [client configuration](https://github.com/lbroudoux/cheese-quizz/blob/master/quizz-client/src/main/resources/application.properties#L14)

-Checking the distributed traces within Kiali console we can actually see that the request takes 1.5 seconds before returning an error:
+Checking the distributed traces within Anthos console we can actually see that the request takes 1.5 seconds before returning an error:

 ![traces-timeout-v3](./assets/traces-timeout-v3.png)